Which Water Filtration System is Best? |

 Rating: D.

-Link: Basic system (not an affiliated link)
+Link: Basic system

 Intended Use: Counter top or whole house

-Notes: It has one single set of filters that reduces everything, not multiple stages.
+Notes: It has one single set of filters that reduce everything, not multiple stages.
 It does filter out fluoride and does not use aluminum.
 It seems like a very good option for both whole house and counter top models.

 NSF Certified: Yes